serenayj/nlp_lab/content/publication/conference_papers/EMNLP/2025_Simple_Yet_Effective/index.md

 publication: In *Findings of the Association of Computational Linguistics Empirical Methods in Natural Language Processing 2024*
 publication_short: In *Findings of EMNLP 2024*

-abstract: Large language models (LLMs) are increasingly used in high-stakes settings, and a key question is- how confident are they in their predictions?
-This paper argues that most prior work focuses on calibration and uncertainty quantification for individual models, and often ignores the potential benefit of model diversity.
-The authors posit that because different LLMs are trained differently (and language itself is Zipfian), their predictions will differ in complementary ways.
-The key idea- leverage that diversity by aggregating subsets of LLMs to produce better uncertainty estimates.
-To this end, the paper proposes MUSE (Multi-LLM Uncertainty via Subset Ensembles) — an information-theoretic method that uses Jensen-Shannon Divergence (JSD) to pick well-calibrated subsets of LLMs and then aggregate their predictions.
-Empirically, the work shows that on binary prediction tasks, using MUSE improves both calibration and predictive performance compared to a single model or a naive ensemble.
-Additionally, they explore using MUSE’s outputs to fine-tune (via chain-of-thought distillation) an LLM specifically for calibration.
+abstract: Large language models (LLMs) often behave inconsistently across inputs, indicating uncertainty and motivating the need for its quantification in high-stakes settings.
+Prior work on calibration and uncertainty quantification often focuses on individual models, overlooking the potential of model diversity.
+We hypothesize that LLMs make complementary predictions due to differences in training and the Zipfian nature of language, and that aggregating their outputs leads to more reliable uncertainty estimates.
+To leverage this, we propose MUSE (Multi-LLM Uncertainty via Subset Ensembles), a simple information-theoretic method that uses Jensen-Shannon Divergence to identify and aggregate well-calibrated subsets of LLMs.
+Experiments on binary prediction tasks demonstrate improved calibration and predictive performance compared to single-model and naive ensemble baselines.
+In addition, we explore using MUSE as guided signals with chain-of-thought distillation to fine-tune LLMs for calibration.

 # Summary.
 An optional shortened abstract.
 #summary: